fbsql/fbsql/README.md

 <br><strong>Tutorial</strong>
 <ul>
-	<li><a href="#installation_and_basic_example" title="How to install FBSQL, create database connector, use CONNECT TO statement, write simple «Hello, world!» HTML page where we execute query and get data from our backend database.">Hello world!</a></li>
+	<li><a href="#installation_and_basic_example" title="How to install FBSQL, create database connector, use CONNECT TO statement, write simple «Hello, world!» HTML page where we execute query and get data from our backend database.">Quick start</a></li>
 	<li><a href="#fbsql_distributions" title="FBSQL distributions"      >FBSQL distributions</a></li>
 	<li><a href="#installation"        title="FBSQL Installation"       >Installation</a></li>
 	<li><a href="#cli"                 title="Command line interface (CLI)"        >Command line interface (CLI)</a></li>